General-Tao-Ventures/cartha-cli/docs/COMMANDS.md

 8. **Auto-Processing**: Verifier automatically detects `LockCreated` events and adds miner to upcoming epoch

 **Note**: The CLI opens a web interface (Cartha Lock UI) that handles both approval and lock transactions.
 You'll connect your wallet (MetaMask, Coinbase Wallet, Talisman, or WalletConnect) and execute the transactions directly in the browser.
 The CLI monitors the approval phase and automatically proceeds when complete.

+**Multiple Positions**: You can create multiple lock positions on the same pool by using different EVM addresses.
+Each position is tracked separately with its own amount, lock period, and expiration.
+However, if you try to create a second lock on the same pool with the same EVM address, it will be rejected early (before signature request) to save your time and gas.
+Use the top-up feature at https://cartha.finance/manage to add more USDC to an existing position or extend its lock period.

 #### Troubleshooting